h00die-gr3y/h00die-gr3y.github.io/_pages/ad-domain-attack.md

 ## Introduction

 One of the ultimate goals of a Hacker is to get full administrative access to Active Directory Domain that literally makes your Mr. God in the Windows world.
-This "little" write up will give you a glance how to this by explianing two potential attack vectors
+This "little" write up will give you a glance how to this by explaining two potential attack vectors
 <span style="color:lime">"Zerologon"</span> and <span style="color:lime">"PetitPotam / ADCS"</span> exploitation.

-To demonstrate these two attacks, I have created a small test bed with an Active Directory /DNS server and a Certificate server (ADCS).
+To demonstrate these two attacks, I have created a small test bed with an Active Directory/DNS server and a Certificate server (ADCS).

 Domain: `victim.com`\
 DC / DNS hostname: `advictim2012r2`\